JMPerez/jmperez.github.com/source/_posts/2017/2017-03-05-more-progressive-image-loading.md

 permalink: more-progressive-image-loading
 ---

 In [a past post](/medium-image-progressive-loading-placeholder) I dissected a technique used by Medium to display images, transitioning from a blurry image to the final one.
 Since then I have found some more sites following a similar approach.
-Let's see how Quora and Quartz do it.
+Let's see how Quora, Quartz and Clicktorelease do it.

 <!-- more -->